10 Reasons Apple Cider Vinegar Weight Loss Works

 Why ACV is different from other vinegars

 Apple cider vinegar weight loss works because of its unique properties.
 “In comparison to other vinegar, apple cider vinegar has a slightly higher mineral and vitamin content,” Zuckerbrot says.
 For instance, apples are a main ingredient.
 She says that this means the liquid retains natural antioxidants, fruit polyphenols, and essential nutrients essential for digestion and metabolism.
 For example, ACV contains pectin.
 She says that pectin may boost feelings of fullness.
 In turn, you may lose weight.
 You can choose filtered or unfiltered.
 Unfiltered is often unpasteurized and contains the “mother,” leftover bacteria from the fermentation process.
 The “mother” may contain potent medicinal properties.
 Zuckerbrot says to use whichever type you prefer.
+Whatever you pick, learn about the things you should never do while taking apple cider vinegar.

 How to consume ACV for the most benefits